Antarctica ice shelves vulnerable to meltwater that could cut ice 'like a knife,' study finds

 “Previously, we thought there are going to be places vulnerable to hydrofracture, but that those places might not matter at all for the ice sheet,” Lai said.

-Scientists fear that losing ice shelves to hydrofracturing will leave Antarctica’s ice sheets a more direct pathway to the ocean, which could accelerate ice loss and contribute to sea level rise.
+Scientists fear that losing ice shelves to hydrofracturing will leave Antarctica’s ice sheets, which are as big as the United States and Mexico combined, a more direct pathway to the ocean.
+That could accelerate ice loss and contribute to sea level rise.

-The latest reports by the Intergovernmental Panel on Climate Change have projected future sea levels to rise by more than a meter by 2100.
-However, scientists worry that a sudden collapse of these steep ice shelves could increase future sea levels dramatically.
+The latest reports by the Intergovernmental Panel on Climate Change project that future sea levels will rise by more than a meter by 2100.
+However, scientists worry that a sudden collapse of these steep ice shelves could raise future sea levels dramatically.
 More than half of the world’s fresh water is locked into Antarctica’s ice.

 Meanwhile, warming temperatures driven by climate change are also eating into glaciers and the ice sheet in the Arctic.
 Last month, Canada’s last intact ice shelf collapsed.